easy-model-fusion/emf-cli/CODE_OF_CONDUCT.md

-# Code of Conduct - Easy Model Fusion
+# Code of Conduct - EMF Command Line Interface (CLI)

 ## Our Pledge